 Remind participants that they should learn to focus on addressing the facts and observations before jumping into action.

 This method helps teams own their problems.
 It encourages curiosity and accountability–people learn to solve their issues without involving a manager.

 Addressing the problem as a team helps neutralize blame and focus on moving forward.
 The method helps build a reflective rather than a reactive mindset.

-Making sense of a problem is half the solution.
+Making sense of a problem gets you half way there.
 Understanding the real problem will help find relevant and impactful solutions.

 Coach people to approach problems with questions rather than answers.
 Questions are powerful because they invite active exploration.